dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 newly designed, impressively powerful 80286 hardware.
 We called that computer「Deep Thought.」

 It took years, then more years, and then even more years.
-I don’t know when the first UNIX-based SAC was finally deployed; I believe I had left the company by then (1988).
-Indeed, I’m not at all sure it ever was deployed.
+I don't know when the first UNIX-based SAC was finally deployed; I believe I had left the company by then (1988).
+Indeed, I'm not at all sure it ever was deployed.

 Why the delay?
 In short, it is very difficult for a redesign team to catch up with a large staff of programmers who are actively maintaining the old system.
-Here’s just one example of the difficulties they encountered.
+Here's just one example of the difficulties they encountered.

 Europe